-Canada is a developed country, whose economic progress is built on immigration.
+Canada is one of the most developed countries on Earth, whose economic progress is built on immigration.
 Immigration to Canada is an engine for the growth of the well-being of the population of a country that is in dire need of highly qualified and skilled workers.
 Foreign professionals are in demand in all provinces of the country.
 Federal economic immigration is served through the Express Entry online system!

 What is Express Entry?